carlsborg/dust/README.md

 ### Start a new cluster

 Optionally there is support to sync a very minimal cluster spec to the cloud.
-(You can write stateful commands to use CloudFormation or Troposphere for more elaborate specs.)
+The load command uses troposphere to convert a cluster config of the form below to an AWS cloudformation template, and then uses the cloudformation apis to start the cluster.

 sample.yaml